abhimanyug170/Adverb-Submission---Traffic-Congestion/README.md

 # Traffomatic

 Traffomatic aims to provide an easy and efficient solution to the ever-prevalent problem of increasing traffic.
 Through this application, it is possible to regulate and co-ordinate different traffic signals at crossroads.
-This automatoin provides the best combination of traffic signals at a user-selected location to facilitate least congestion among vehicles.
+This automaton provides the best combination of traffic signals at a user-selected location to facilitate least congestion among vehicles.

 # Algorithm